 So we asked our community about their work.
 From their responses, we created a list of rates major publications across the world pay for freelance illustrations.
 Want to help us build a better resource?
 Click here to submit your rates anonymously or enter directly at the end of the page.

-It’s important to remember that these publication rates for illustrators are not a guarantee.
+It’s important to remember that these publication rates for illustrator jobs are not a guarantee.
 There are many factors that could result in you getting paid less or more.
-Use this resource as your guide to pricing your work in the world of freelance illustration.
+Use this resource as your guide to pricing your work and building your illustration portfolio in the world of freelancing.

 Note: Featured illustrators are not related to publication rates.
 All submissions were gathered by Format Magazine and are anonymous.